Countries that recycle wastewater into drinking water

 AdobeStock_620286723 ©VR studio – stock.adobe.com

-Namibia has been treating wastewater for drinking water since 1968.
+Namibia has been treating wastewater since 1968

 Aerial view of Windhoek, a capital city born in the middle of the desert